Deep Learning in the Sequence Space: Application to an OLG model

 \subsubsection{Asset markets}

 Households are able to re-allocate their consumption across time and states by trading in two assets.
-Two assets and infinitely many possible shock realizations next period\footnote{We assume innovations to the logarithm TFP and capital depreciation to be gaussian.} imply incomplete markets environment.
+Two assets and infinitely many possible shock realizations next period\footnote{We assume innovations to the logarithm of TFP and capital depreciation to be Gaussian.} imply an incomplete-markets environment.
 Furthermore, there are two additional financial frictions.
 First, households are subject to short sale limits on capital and bonds.
 Second, while the bond is a liquid asset, capital is an illiquid asset and households have to pay adjustment costs when adjusting their capital holdings.
+The adjustment costs are given by $\psi(k_{t+1}^{h+1}, k_t^h) = \xi^{\text{adj}}\left( k_{t+1}^{h+1} - k_t^h \right)^2$.
+Short sale constraints on both assets are specified as exogenous limits $b_{t+1}^{h+1}\geq \underline{b}$ and $k_{t+1}^{h+1}\geq \underline{k}$.
+The net supply of bonds is fixed at $B$.
+Bonds can be purchased or sold at equilibrium price $p_t$, and they deliver a risk-free payoff of 1 in period $t+1$.
+Purchasing a unit of capital in period $t$ promises a risky payout of $1 - \delta_{t+1} + r_{t+1}^K$ in period $t+1$.
+There are two sources of risk in returns to capital: first, the rental rate of capital $r_{t+1}^K$ depends on the total factor productivity $A_{t+1}$ in period $t+1$.
+Second, the depreciation rate of capital in period $t+1$ is stochastic as well and given by